netdata/netdata/aclk/README.md

 through Netdata Cloud.
 The ACLK establishes an outgoing secure WebSocket (WSS) connection to Netdata Cloud on port `443`.
 The ACLK is encrypted, safe, and _is only established if you connect your node_.

-The Cloud App lives at app.netdata.cloud which currently resolves to 35.196.244.138.
-However, this IP or range of IPs can change without notice.
+The Cloud App lives at app.netdata.cloud which currently resolves to the following list of IPs:

+- 54.198.178.11
+- 44.207.131.212
+- 44.196.50.41

+However, this list of IPs can change without notice.
 Watch this page for updates.

 For a guide to connecting a node using the ACLK, plus additional troubleshooting and reference information, read our [get started with Cloud](https://learn.netdata.cloud/docs/cloud/get-started) guide or the full [connect to Cloud